 We recently watched the movie “The Gambler” and there is this classic scene with John Goodman and Mark Wahlberg where Mark, the gambler, goes to John, the loan shark, for 260,000 dollars so that he can pay off the other loan sharks he owes.
 After Goodman asks Wahlberg why he didn’t leave the table when he was up 2.5 million, he tells him about the theory of “F-you.”

 (Warning, there's a bit of profanity here...)

 “You get up two and a half million dollars, any asshole in the world knows what to do.
 You get a house with a 25-year roof, an indestructible Jap economy shitbox, you put the rest into the system at 3%-to-5% to pay your taxes, and that's your base, get me?
 That's your Fortress of Fucking Solitude.
 That puts you for the rest of your life at a level of "fuck you."
 Somebody wants you to do something?
 Fuck you.
 Boss pisses you off?
 Fuck you… A wise man’s life is based around fuck you.”

-What does your daily life look like in order for you to be able to say to anyone "Fuck you."?
+What does your daily life look like in order for you to be able to say "Fuck you" to anyone?
 Where are you trying to get to?
 Or what do you want to do, but aren't there yet?
 What does your life look like in 6 months, a year?
 How is it different?

-Here are a few more articles to help you with your goals setting- both what to do and what not to do.
+Here are a couple more articles to help you with your goals setting- both what to do and what not to do:

 You might also want to check out the goal setting resources that we use with clients.